j-fu/ExtendableGrids.jl/docs/src/extendablegrid.md

+# Extendable grid

+Grid data structure based on the idea of a type stable dictionary:
+## TDict interface

-# Extendable  containers with type stable content access and lazy content creation via the Julia type system.
+Extendable  containers with type stable content access and lazy content creation via the Julia type system.

-## Problem to be addressed
+### Problem to be addressed

 In certain contexts it is desirable to use containers with core components which are user extendable and allow for type stable component acces.
 Moreover,